List of counts and dukes of Chartres

-Originally, the Duchy of Chartres (duché de Chartres) was the county (comté) of Chartres.
+Originally, the Duchy of Chartres (duché de Chartres) was the county (comté) of Chartres, France.
 The title of count of Chartres thus became duke of Chartres.
 This duchy-peerage was given by Louis XIV of France to his nephew, Philippe II d'Orléans, at his birth in 1674.
-Philippe II was the younger son and heir of the king's brother, Philippe, duke of Orléans.
+Philippe II was the younger son and heir of the king's brother, Philippe I, Duke of Orléans.